 If you think of visiting London you probably don’t immediately think fish, unless they are in batter, but London does have a world-class aquarium right on the banks of the iconic River Thames.
 We took the kids along to The Sea Life Centre London Aquarium to test it out and create this review.

 At the time of writing The Sea Life Centre Aquarium is closed due to the 2020 crisis.
 According to their website, here, they will be opening shortly.
 Please check current status for yourself.

-London Aquarium was a favourite of ours when we lived in London with small children and yesterday, we got a chance to go back and check out the changes that have taken place over the last seven years.
+London Aquarium was a favourite of ours when we lived in London with small children and, when they were teens and tweens, we got a chance to go back and check out the changes that have taken place over the last seven years.

 So does London Aquarium still cut it?
 Our London Aquarium review and blog.

 The Aquarium is correctly known as Sea Life London Aquarium, part of the chain of Sea Life centres and one of the biggest aquatic collections in Europe.
 The Aquarium has over 500 species of fish and over 2 million litres of water, sitting, unexpectedly, beneath the historic and beautiful County Hall building.
 It’s next door to the awesome London Eye ( review post here) and almost directly opposite The Houses of Parliament.

 Big things seem to be favourite with my kids and the aquarium has plenty of those, big tanks, big rays, big sharks and big crabs.
 Not all of the 40+ sharks are big, but some are monsters.